IntelLabs/scenario_execution/docs/libraries.rst

 ``capture_screen()``
 ^^^^^^^^^^^^^^^^^^^^

 Capture the screen content within a video.
+The action requires ``ffmpeg`` to be installed.

 .. list-table::
    :widths: 15 15 5 65